tonywu6/mdbookkit/docs/src/rustdoc-link/caching.md

 ## How it works

-The caching feature bases its effectiveness on the following assumptions:
+The effectiveness of this mechanism is based on the following assumptions:

 - Most of the changes made during authoring don't actually involve item links.
 - Assuming the environment is unchanged, the same set of items should resolve to the